-I often ask sales professionals that I meet how their business is doing.
-Sometimes I hear great news, but when things are going badly, the news is generally followed up closely by excuses.
-Some excuses are clearly business related, but often times, they are disguised as the negative little things you say throughout the day.
+I often ask sales professionals I meet how business is going.
+When things are going badly, the news is typically accompanied with excuses.
+And all too often, those excuses are just a front for the little negative things you say throughout the day.

 Here are 10 lame excuses I hear from salespeople all the time: